Imgur: Gallery

 The public Imgur gallery is a collection of the most viral images from around the web based on an algorithm that computes views, shares and votes based on time.
 As opposed to private account uploads, images added to the gallery are publicly searchable by title.
 Members of the Imgur community can vote and comment on the images, earning reputation points and trophies.
 Images from the gallery are often later posted to social news sites such as Huffington Post.
 Random mode was released on July 30, 2012, and allows users to browse the entire history of the public gallery randomly.

 GIFV

-Since October 2014, Imgur had automatically converted uploaded animated GIF files into WebM and MP4 video files, which are much smaller.
+Since October 2014, Imgur had automatically converted uploaded animated GIF files into WebM and MP4 video formats, which have much smaller file size at the cost of switching to lossy compression.

 Video to GIF

 In January 2015, Imgur allowed users to link video URLs to create GIFs directly through the website.

 Topics

-In February 2015 Imgur announced "Topics" which was a way for users to sort and view specific images that belonged to a specific group determined by tags.
+In February 2015, Imgur announced "Topics", a way for users to sort and view specific images that belonged to a specific group determined by tags.